Rishikant181/Rettiwt-API/README.md

 -   The API_KEY is generated by logging into Twitter using the email, username and password and encoding the returned cookies as a base64 string.
 This encoded string is the API_KEY.
 -   The API_KEY provides the same level of authorization as any standard Twitter account, nothing more, nothing less.
 -   Since generation of API_KEY is equivalent to logging in to Twitter, repeated generation attempts might trigger Twitter's anti-bot measures, the same way repeated login attempts do.
--   The API_KEY expires after one year from the day it was generated.
 -   Therefore, it is recommended to generate the API_KEY only once, then use it every time it is needed.
 -   Do not generate an API_KEY if it has not expired yet!